 Thus, any ERP product a manufacturing unit decides to implement should be Industry 4.0-ready.

-Here are the essential ERP modules for manufacturers:
+Here are the 8 most essential ERP modules for manufacturers:

 1. Inventory Management